All About Herbs: List of Herbs and Their Uses

 Known for its fragrance and often used in therapeutic baths to reduce stress, lavender prevents fainting and eases nausea.
 It can also lower blood pressure.

-Already herbal remedies are becoming the craze in the American public for the treatment of many diseases.
-Still, there is a lot of investigation and research need to be done in this field to provide the treatment for many other life-threatening diseases.
+Already, herbal remedies are becoming the craze among the American public for the treatment of many diseases.
+Still, much investigation and research need to be done in this field to provide treatment for many other life-threatening diseases.

-Also Read: Although herbs help you treat headaches, colds or sleep, there are pretty more simplistic ways to take care of your sleep.
+Also Read: Although herbs help you treat headaches, colds, and insomnia, there are simpler ways to improve sleep.

 Subscribe to Our Newsletter